Blame it on a poorly educated populace.

 Many conservatives seem very concerned with repairing the modern Republican image.
-Thus many leap at the chance to point out, for example, that President Lincoln, the Great Emancipator of black slaves, was a Republican, and that Republicans pushed through the 13th, 14th, and 15th Amendments.
-Or, conversely, that Democrats were the ones to break away from the Union to preserve slavery, and later create and protect brutal Jim Crow laws.
+Thus many leap at the chance to point out, for example, that President Lincoln, the Great Emancipator of black slaves, was a Republican, and that Republicans pushed through the 13th, 14th, and 15th Amendments to offer freedom and equality to blacks.
+Or, conversely, that Democrats were the ones to break away from the Union to preserve slavery, and later create and protect brutal Jim Crow laws, partly through supporting the Klan.
 Many conservatives either forget (or wish to ignore) that Republicans used to be somewhat liberal, Democrats more conservative.
 And many liberals likewise don’t know their history, and cannot provide much-needed historical knowledge.

 Originally, the Republicans were the Northerners, some of them abolitionists, progressives, liberals, radicals.
 In fact, the Republican Party was founded by Alvan Bovay and other socialists in the former utopian community of Ripon, Wisconsin in March 1854.
 It was founded as an anti-slavery party, a response to political setbacks in the abolition struggle.
 (See The “S” Word: A Brief History of an American Tradition…Socialism, John Nichols.)

 While the Republican Party Platform of 1860 does contain language familiar to modern Republicans, such as a condemnation of the “reckless extravagance which pervades every department of the Federal Government” and the need to “return to rigid accountability,” as well as the “preservation of our…Constitution [and] the Rights of States,” it set the stage for a (somewhat) liberal Republican party.